Usually responds within 1 day

 I do not allow smoking in my home or in the barn areas and would prefer people not smoke at all on the property.
 Most of the work involved on the farm is light physical work but during haying season it can get heavy for a day or two.

 I'm basically a pretty quiet individual who likes the peace of a rural setting.
-My home is generally a calm and settled enviornment; I do best with someone who would describe themselves as organized and calm in nature.
+My home is generally a calm and settled environment; I do best with someone who would describe themselves as organized and calm in nature.

 My farm is located in the middle of a beautiful, lake-dotted area of BC called "The Cariboo".
 It's a popular recreational area, and wildlife abounds.
-Moose, deer, coyotes, sandhill cranes and many other animals and birds are seen regularly, with lucky visitors catching a glimpse of bears, cougars, lynx or bobcats on occasion.
+Deer, coyotes, sandhill cranes and many other animals and birds are seen regularly, with lucky visitors catching a glimpse of bears, moose, cougars, lynx or bobcats on occasion.
 Summer months are popular for horseback riding, swimming, fishing, hiking, ATV touring and many other activities.
 In the winter, we have both a cross country ski area and a small downhill slope; there are many places to snowmobile and ice fishing is also popular.
 We're a short drive from some of the best downhill ski slopes in North America.
 Plenty to see and do in the Cariboo!

 Limited internet access